imatary/App/README.md

 #### Version Number
 The AT command version number contains two version numbers at once.
 * the first part is the version number of the AT command API
-* the second part consists the firmware version on which the AT command API is besed
+* the second part consists the firmware version on which the AT command API is based

+#### Version 0.4.10EF
+* AT and API mode are running now with state machine parser
+* timer to enter and leave AT mode are equal to XBee implementation
+* add TX status API frames
+* add TX transmit API frames with 64-bit and 16-bit destination address
+* add missing RX receive API frames, except RX (Receive) Packet IO
+* adding support for broadcast messages
+* speed up molding process

 #### Version 0.3.10EF
 * configurable in AT & AP mode (XCTU, HTerm)
-* configurable in AT mode PuTTY (other programms are not tested)
+* configurable in AT mode PuTTY (other programs are not tested)
 * set PAN ID
 * set channel
-* set destination adress (64Bit)
+* set destination address (64-bit)
-* read own IEEE address 64Bit (ConBee)
+* read own IEEE address 64-bit (ConBee)
+* set node identifier
-* write params to EEPROM
+* write parameter to EEPROM
 * reset to default
 * set the Command Mode Timeout
 * stored the symbol to enter the AT command mode
 * sending of simple text messages (Point2Point)
- * the current version supported only a package size of 127Byte everthing else get lost
+ * current version support only a package size of 127 bytes, everything else get lost
 * sending of remote AT commands (Point2Point)
 * received text messages
-* received "API Frames" over air, except RX (Receive) Packet IO
+* received &ldquo;API Frames&rdquo; over air, except RX (Receive) Packets

 #### H Files
 1. _global.h